50 Cent’s Controversial Punch To A Woman’s Chest During A Concert Ended Quite Well

 50 Cent’s controversial punch towards a super aggressive fan

-The rapper was performing with The Lox at Baltimore Soundstage on Tuesday and forced to throw a punch to an aggressive fan after she pulled him offstage.
+The rapper was performing with The Lox at Baltimore Soundstage on Tuesday and was forced to throw a punch at an aggressive fan after she pulled him offstage.
 The singer was trying to shake the hand of a fan in the crowd; however, a woman grabbed him by the arm causing him to topple forward as she pulled him down.

 According to TMZ, 50 Cent threw a punch to a female fan in an effort to free himself from her hold, prompting security to be called to the scene.